TehAppKiller/qbittorrent-tak/README.md

 One help sheet of Vim commands available [here](https://devhints.io/vim).

 ## Building
-The snap works on Core24.\
+The snap works on Core24.
+### Release with custom build of QT6 and/or LibTorrent (Tags 'Full Build' `fb-x.x`)
+When qBittorrent requires a version of QT and/or LibTorrent not published in Ubuntu repositories, a minimal build of these packages are made.
+### Release with Ubuntu packages (Tags 'With Package' `wp-x.x`)
-It requires to build the mime-type database.\
+Ubuntu packages requires to build the mime-type database.\
-It uses QT6 Ubuntu stable packages (instead of default QT5).
+For qBT v4, the build was made with QT6 option and QT6 Ubuntu stable packages (instead of default QT5).

 See my common doc about [building a snap](https://github.com/TehAppKiller/Snapcraft-common-doc/tree/main#Building).